Puneeth1996/readLinks_pdf_download/README.md

 In this repo, I would like to automate gathering of links placed in pdf files and then download the link which is off google drive type

+-  Reading all the pdf in given directory
+-  Reading text info from a pdf